bemozi/bemozi.github.io/README.md

 ### Browser Setup: Google Chrome (Required)

-Our application has been extensively tested and optimized for **Google Chrome**.
+**Statim** has been extensively tested and optimized for **Google Chrome**.
 While other browsers *might* work, Chrome is the **required minimum environment** for guaranteed functionality.

 > [!NOTE]
-> This section is for users who have followed the previous Linux Mint installation steps.
+> These instructions are for users who have followed the previous Linux Mint installation steps.

 #### Method A: Direct Download (Easiest)